cabforum/servercert/docs/BR.md

 ### 7.1.4 Name Forms

 This section details encoding rules that apply to all Certificates issued by a CA. Further restrictions may be specified within [Section 7.1.2](#712-certificate-content-and-extensions), but these restrictions do not supersede these requirements.

-In addition, the following requirements apply to all Subject Attributes (i.e. those attributes within the `subject` field of a `tbsCertificate`):
-  * Subject Attributes MUST NOT contain only metadata such as '.', '-', and ' ' (i.e. space) characters, and/or any other indication that the value is absent, incomplete, or not applicable.
-  * Subject Attributes MUST NOT include a Domain Name or IP Address, except as specified in [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control) or [Section 3.2.2.5](#3225-authentication-for-an-ip-address)

 #### 7.1.4.1 Name Encoding